Three killings within 11 days have a Tampa, Florida, neighborhood on edge

 “We are hunting this person down and we’re not gonna stop and we’re not gonna leave that neighborhood until we find him,” Buckhorn said.

 Dugan said the neighborhood was “on edge,” particularly with Halloween trick-or-treating coming up.
+Still, police said they were determined to remain there and solve the killings.

 “I’m not gonna let someone take over this neighborhood,” Dugan said.
 “I’m not gonna let this community be locked inside their houses.”